 - 4 Plastic travel size Body Care containers – One for shampoo, conditioner, lotion and spare.
 Some of you may know this already, some of you may always forget.

-- Luggage scale – This comes in handy when you’re unsure about weight and don’t have a scale.
+- Portable luggage scale – This comes in handy when you’re unsure about weight and don’t have a scale.
 It isn’t heavy or uses up too much room.

 I hope these 7 packing necessities will help ease your trip preparation now and in the future!
 If you are headed to a conservative country, check out my packing guide here for an in depth list of my suggested items!